nwcourses/nwcourses.github.io/COM421/week1.md

 # Week 1 - Basic Data Structures

 This week we will be looking at some basic *data structures*, the array, the linked list and the stack, and looking at their relevance.
-We will also start some basic Python programming using inbuilt data structures.
+We will also start some very basic Python programming using arrays.

 ## The importance of data structures